-Chris Hunter, IL’s Financial Editor will bring you up-to-the-minute details of global investment plays that you won’t find anywhere else.
-And he’ll also tell you how to take advantage of what he uncovers.
+Read more about up-to-the-minute details of global investment plays that you won’t find anywhere else.
 Find out more about investment insights on how to safely profit from the most important trend of the last 100 years--the shift of wealth from the “old” economies (such as the U.S., Europe and Japan) to the “new” economies of the future (such as Brazil, India and China).

 See below to view more investment articles.

 Learn more about how you can profit from today's emerging markets.
 Simply enter your email below to subscribe to International Living’s free daily e-letter and we’ll immediately send you a free report.

 Get Your Free Report Here

 It was early afternoon, and I was on a chartered bus about 50 miles outside Vienna.
 The cellphones of my traveling companions starting buzzing…and one of the Austrian bankers began to translate the breaking news coming over the radio.

 Elderly Americans may long ago have heard the quaint expression “sound as a dollar.”
 It was a prideful phrase that referred to the strength of the American currency, and you certainly don’t hear it any more.